Kapaleeshwarar Temple: The Temple

-The Kapaleeshwarar temple is of typical Dravidian architectural style, with the gopuram overpowering the street on which the temple sits.
+The Kapaleeshwarar temple is of typical Tamil architectural style, with the gopuram overpowering the street on which the temple sits.
 This temple is also a testimonial for the vishwakarmas sthapathis.
 There are two entrances to the temple marked by the gopuram on either side.
 The east gopuram is about 40 m high, while the smaller western gopuram faces the sacred tank.

-The vahanas (Sanskrit for "vehicles") at the temple include the bull, Adhikaranandi, elephant, bandicoot, peacock, goat and parrot, while a golden chariot is a recent addition.
-Statues of the god and the goddess are seated on a vahana or chariot which is brought in a procession around the temple while the temple band plays music.
-Devotees gather around the vahanas and consider it a privilege to pull / lift the God and the Goddess on the vahana.
+The vahanas ("vehicles") at the temple include the bull, adhikaranandi, elephant, bandicoot, peacock, goat and parrot, while a golden chariot is a recent addition.
+Statues of the presiding divine couple are seated on a vahana or chariot which is brought in a procession around the temple while the temple band plays music.
+Devotees gather around the vahanas and consider it a privilege to pull / lift the deities on the vahana.
 There is also a peacock and a peahen caged inside the temple, to symbolize the tradition that Karpagambal had come in the form of peahen to plead to Kapaleeshwarar.